-- 1. For the purposes of this Agreement, unless the context otherwise requires: - (a) the term "Mexico" means the United Mexican States, when used in a geographical sense it includes the territory of the United Mexican States, as well as the integrated parts of the Federation, the islands, including the reefs and cays in the adjacent waters, the islands of Guadalupe and Revillagigedo, the continental shelf and the seabed and sub-soil of the islands, cays and reefs, the waters of the territorial seas and the inland waters and beyond them the areas over which, in accordance with the international law, Mexico may exercise its sovereign rights of exploration and exploitation of the natural resources of the seabed, sub-soil and the supra-jacent waters, and the air space of the national territory to the extent and under conditions established by international law; - (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Mexico or South Africa, as the context requires; - (d) the term "business" includes the performance of professional services and of other activities of an independent character; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the term "competent authority" means: - (i) in Mexico, the Ministry of Finance and Public Credit; and - (ii) in South Africa, the Commissioner for the South African Revenue Service or an authorised representative of the Commissioner; - (g) the term "enterprise" applies to the carrying on of any business; - (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State;
+- 1. In this Agreement, unless the context otherwise requires: - (a) the term "Mauritius" means the Republic of Mauritius and includes: - (i) all the territories and islands which, in accordance with the laws of Mauritius, constitute the State of Mauritius; - (ii) the territorial sea of Mauritius; and - (iii) any area outside the territorial sea of Mauritius which in accordance with international law has been or may hereafter be designated, under the laws of Mauritius, as an area, including the Continental Shelf, within which the rights of Mauritius with respect to the sea, the sea bed and sub-soil and their natural resources may be exercised; - (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Mauritius or South Africa as the context requires; - (d) the term "business" includes the performance of professional services and of other activities of an independent character; - (e) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (f) the term "competent authority" means: - (i) in Mauritius, the Director General of the Mauritius Revenue Authority or an authorised representative of the Director General; and - (ii) in South Africa, the Commissioner for the South African Revenue Service or an authorised representative of the Commissioner; - (g) the term "enterprise" applies to the carrying on of any business;

-- the term "international traffic" means any transport by a ship or aircraft operated by a resident of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (i) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person, partnership or association deriving its status as such from the laws in force in that Contracting State; and - (k) the term "person" includes an individual, a company and any other body of persons that is treated as an entity for tax purposes.

-2. As regards the application of the provisions of the Agreement at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Agreement applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.
+- (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (i) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (j) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person or association deriving its status as such from the laws in force in that Contracting State; - (k) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; and - (I) the term "tax" means Mauritius tax or South African tax, as the context requires. - 2.
+As regards the application of the Agreement at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Agreement applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.